Easy White Bean Salad

 • Spices: Smoked paprika, cumin, fennel seeds, and salt

 Smoked paprika is key to the flavor here!
-It’s a Spanish version of paprika, often labeled as pimenton, that infuses smoky flavor to dishes.
-It’s worth grabbing a bottle for this recipe, and you can use it in these smoked paprika recipes.
-The fennel seed is also essential, as it evokes a meaty flavor.
+It’s a Spanish version of paprika, often labeled as pimentón, and it infuses smoky flavor to dishes.
+It’s worth grabbing a bottle for this recipe, and you can use up leftovers in these smoked paprika recipes.
+The fennel seed is also essential, as it evokes a meaty flavor (since it’s often used in Italian sausage).

 Bean Soup

-Various types of bean work in this mixed bean soup recipe: really any three 15-ounce cans of beans goes!
-You can also use cooked beans that you may have on hand.
-But we have a few tips for the variety of beans you use here:
+Various types of beans work in this mixed bean soup recipe: really any three 15-ounce cans of beans goes!
+You can also use pre-cooked beans.

 • Navy beans are worth seeking out: their small size and buttery flavor is a great contrast to the larger kidney beans.
-You can substitute cannellini, but they can taste large and starchy.
+You can substitute cannellini, but they are larger and can taste starchy.
 Think of using a smaller bean like pinto or black beans instead.

 • Kidney beans add a nice contrast in color and size.
 If you substitute other types, think about these contrasts.

 • You can also use beans cooked from dry.
 Just don’t use them dry in the soup: cook them first!
-One 15-ounce can equals 1 ½ cups cooked beans, so use 4 ½ cups total.
+One 15-ounce can equals 1 ½ cups cooked beans, so use 4 ½ cups total canned beans in this recipe.

 Bean soup recipe